Trauma in Supervision

 Embracing trauma counselling in supervision – Vivian Baruch, B.A., M. Couns.

-Abstract: Bearing in mind the toll which is exacted on us when working with the traumatised, this article explores how supervisors can embrace a many-faceted, pre-emptive approach to self-care in supervision contexts.
+Abstract: Bearing in mind the toll which is exacted on us when working with the traumatised, this article explores how supervisors can embrace a many-faceted, pre-emptive approach to self-care in preventing trauma in supervision contexts.
 It argues for the continued ethical necessity to educate ourselves and our supervisees about comprehensive and empirically validated methods for minimising the impacts of working with distressed and distressing clients.
 These methods enhance our self-monitoring skills which in turn provide us with the necessary feedback to devise individualised approaches to self-care.
 In pro-active self-care we consistently attend to our bodies, emotions, minds, spirits , as well as to our cultural and social environments.
 Addressing each of these aspects provides ongoing means of refreshing ourselves in our work so that we can thrive as counsellors and supervisors whilst providing an ethically responsible service.

 There are many frameworks for conceptualising the overarching tasks for which supervisors and supervisees are responsible.
 One well recognised one is laid out by Proctor (2004, p.12) who names them as formative, normative and restorative tasks, and describes them as follows: • “formative – the tasks of learning and facilitating learning • normative – the tasks of monitoring, and self-monitoring, standards and ethics • restorative – the tasks of refreshment”.